Compare, side by side

 - 6. Returns & finance — Policy clarity + 0% deals

-- 7. Benny's overall rating — 1 to 5 cushions, synthesising the above
+- 7. Our overall rating — 1 to 5 cushions, synthesising the above

 Ratings are sourced from public data (Trustpilot, brand sites, industry reports), not in-person visits — see our methodology.